biominer-lab/.github/profile/README.md

 ### [SEQC DataHub for Quality Control](https://github.com/biominer-lab/seqc-datahub)

-The SEQC Datahub repository is used to manage the metadata and specifications for the SEQC project.
+The SEQC DataHub repository is used to manage the metadata and specifications for the SEQC project.

 ```
 |- .github/                          -> Scripts for Continuous Integration and Delivery (Metadata QA & QC, Syncing the Metadata to BioMiner System)